ono-manoa-grindz/ono-manoa-grindz.github.io/index.md

 What specific menu items will be available today at campus center locations;
 What food is available right now.
 When a style of food you love is available today.

+# Approach
+For this app, you will create a way to organize and present available menu items for all campus locations in a unified manner.
+There are three roles: Users, who can login to establish preferences for their food choices; Vendors, who can login to specify their choices of the day or otherwise modify their profile data; and Admins, who also can login to define users as having the vendor role and otherwise administer the system.

+Your app should provide a consolidated, easy to use source directory of menu items taken from the UHM Food Vendors and Manoa Dining Services.
+In addition to organizing menus by vendor, you should also organize the data by menu item type (ethnicity, vegan, etc.).

+Users should be able to indicate preferences and/or food types to exclude in their profile, which will help the app to present more useful choices.

+For places with weekly or daily changing menus, vendors should be able to login to provide this data.

+Possible mockup pages:

+* Landing page
+* User home page
+* Vendor home page
+* Admin home page
+* Add Vendor page
+* User profile page
+* Foods available right now page
+* Today’s top picks page